 PHILADELPHIA TO PORTLAND

-When the dot com rush invaded the city rents became so unruly that I decided to move, and ended up taking a job as the art director of indy metal label Relapse Records, in Philadelphia.
+WHEN THE DOT COM RUSH INVADED, city rents became so unruly that I decided to move, and ended up taking a job as the art director of indy metal label RELAPSE RECORDS, in Philadelphia.
 I loved it so much that I ended up staying there for 20 years.
-Relapse owner Matt Jacobson and myself eventually moved from Philadelphia to Portland and started a few businesses, including Sizzle Pie and Wayfinder.
+Relapse owner Matt Jacobson and myself eventually moved from Philadelphia to Portland and started a few businesses, including SIZZLE PIE and Wayfinder.

-I love working with all mediums, from photography to illustration and printmaking.
+I LOVE WORKING WITH ALL ART MEDIUMS, from photography to illustration and printmaking.
 For Wayfinder we really wanted to do these starkly illustrated cans.
 I love all the crazy/busy design that is happening in the beer world, but wanted to carve out something more simple, yet featuring many levels of meaning.
 I love the beer can as an object of art.
 I like the idea of the viewer slowly finding all the little design easter eggs as they become intoxicated.

 SUSHI AND A WELL-BALANCED LAGER